 The Imperial State Crown carried by the Comptroller of the Lord Chamberlain's Office and the Cap of Maintenance borne by the Assistant Comptroller along with the Sword of State, having been collected from the Jewel House at the Tower of London, are taken to Buckingham Palace and then escorted to the House of Lords in a carriage procession using Queen Alexandra's State Coach escorted by a Regalia Escort of The Household Cavalry.

 The televised ceremony takes place in the House of Lords.
-The proceedings begin with Black Rod (the Queen's Messenger) calling 250 members of the House of Commons to the House of Lords.
+The proceedings begin with Black Rod (the King's Messenger) calling 250 members of the House of Commons to the House of Lords.
 The door is initially slammed in his face before being re-opened after he knocks three times using his rod.
 This reminds everyone that the Commons can exclude all but the Sovereign's messengers.

 The procession starts at Buckingham Palace at 11am and follows the Mall to Horse Guards and Whitehall and then Parliament Square and returns at 12 noon.
 Royal Salutes are fired in Green Park by The Kings Troop Royal Horse Artillery and from the Tower of London Saluting Battery by the Honourable Artillery Company.